member expectations

 What are your expectations of me?

-We have four main expectations for all members:
+We have five main expectations for all members:

-Take responsibility for learning your music on your own so that we can make the most of our rehearsal time together.
+3. Take responsibility for learning your music on your own so that we can make the most of our rehearsal time together.
 We provide practice recordings for members to use outside of rehearsals.

+4. Volunteer for the various activities we do as a choir, from helping to promote our events, fundraise, and recruit new members, to helping with special events and projects.
 And,

-Volunteer for the various activities we do as a choir, from helping to promote our events, fundraise, and recruit new members, to helping with special events and projects.

 Do I have to audition?